-Enteroclysis (sometimes CT enteroclysis) is probably the most common study for mass lesions of the small bowel.
+Enteroclysis (sometimes CT enteroclysis—see X-Ray and Other Imaging Contrast Studies) is probably the most common study for mass lesions of the small bowel.
 Push endoscopy of the small bowel with an enteroscope may be used to visualize and biopsy tumors.
-Capsule video endoscopy can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/sec to an external recorder.
+Video capsule endoscopy (see Video capsule endoscopy) can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/sec to an external recorder.
 The original capsule is not useful in the stomach or colon because it tumbles in these larger organs; a colon capsule camera with better optics and illumination is under development for use in these larger-diameter organs.

 Treatment is surgical resection.
 Electrocautery, thermal obliteration, or laser phototherapy at the time of enteroscopy or surgery may be an alternative to resection.